2 Rooms and a Parlor

 About the Director

 Egyptian filmmaker Sherif Elbendary lives and works in Cairo.
 He graduated from the High Institute of Cinema in Cairo in 2007.
 His short films, ‘Rise & Shine, (2006) and ‘At Day’s End’ (2008), appeared in numerous film festivals and won many awards.
 Sherif’s ‘Curfew’ was part of the omnibus film ‘18 Days’, which screened at the Festival de Cannes in 2011, and his ‘Dry Hot Summers’ won the Robert Bosch Film Prize in 2014, and was in competition at the Clermont-Ferrand International Short Film Festival in 2016.
-‘Ali, the Goat and Ibrahim’ is Elbendary’s feature-length debut.
-He is currently preparing his second feature, ‘2 Rooms and a Parlor’.
+He made his feature-length directorial debut with ‘Ali, the Goat and Ibrahim’ (2016) and is currently preparing his second feature, ‘2 Rooms and a Parlor’.

 Production Company Profile

 Renowned producer and scriptwriter Mohamed Hefzy founded Film Clinic in 2006.
 Film Clinic is recognised as one of the leading production companies in the MENA region as a result of its creation of unique feature films and documentaries that tell unprecedented stories of people, places, and philosophies.
 In 2011, Film Clinic produced the award-winning films ‘Asmaa’ and ‘Tahrir 2011’, which had significant impact in the MENA region and touched audiences worldwide.
 Through its screenwriting workshops, Film Clinic also acts as a mentor to numerous aspiring filmmakers who seek inspiration and encouragement.
 Our philosophy is to blend the creative, vibrant ideas of the younger generation with the knowledge of top cinema experts, in an aim to present powerful films on the big screen.